kanish600/StonyBrook-Projects/README.md

 Thank you for scanning the QR code on my resume!

-Enclosed within this GitHub repository are some projects that I have worked on in the past; feel free to check it out my coding practices and skills.
+Enclosed within this GitHub repository are some projects that I have worked on in the past; feel free to explore these projects to learn more about my coding practices and skills.

 Best,